awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/ancillary.md

 + QuickTime captions track \(format QTCC\)
 + MXF VANC data

-AWS Elemental MediaConvert does not create output captions in these formats, but you can convert them to a [ supported output format](captions-support-tables-by-container-type.md)\.
+MediaConvert does not create output captions in these formats, but you can convert them to a [ supported output format](captions-support-tables-by-container-type.md)\.

 **For ancillary captions**
 + Create one captions selector per language that you will use in your outputs\.